Teletherapy Activities for the First Day of Spring

 This wordless (but captioned) National Geographic video explains the meaning of an equinox.

-This very brief (12 second) video shows the equinox from space.
+This very brief (12-second long) video shows the equinox from space.

 This TinyTap activity simply compares winter and spring.